TEK-Nemesis/libnoise-modern/README.md

 ### Build Scripts

-To simplify the build process, cross-platform scripts are provided which will display a menu of output options (e.g. creation of DLL, in the main folder:
+To simplify the build process, cross-platform scripts are provided which will display a menu of output options (e.g. creation of DLL), in the main folder:

 - **Windows**: `build_windows.bat`
   - Cleans old build artifacts.